justinlietz93/Cogito/docs/critique_module_design.md

 ### 6.1.
 Agent Personas & Philosophies

-The council will consist of agents embodying the philosophies of specific thinkers, using directives loaded from the `prompts/` directory (expected sibling to `src/`).
+The council will consist of agents embodying the philosophies of specific thinkers, using directives loaded from the consolidated prompt constants in `src/prompt_texts.py`.
 The goal is a meticulous critique based on each philosopher's core principles.

 *   **Aristotle:** Focuses on teleology (purpose), causality (four causes), logic (syllogisms), empirical observation, and categorization.
-Heuristic: *Analyze purpose, logical structure, empirical grounding, and classification.* (Uses `prompts/critique_aristotle.txt`)
+Heuristic: *Analyze purpose, logical structure, empirical grounding, and classification.* (Defined as `CRITIQUE_ARISTOTLE_PROMPT` in `src/prompt_texts.py`)
 *   **Descartes:** Employs radical doubt, seeks clear and distinct ideas, emphasizes rationalism and foundationalism.
-Heuristic: *Apply methodical doubt, seek indubitable foundations, analyze clarity and distinctness.* (Uses `prompts/critique_descartes.txt`)
+Heuristic: *Apply methodical doubt, seek indubitable foundations, analyze clarity and distinctness.* (Defined as `CRITIQUE_DESCARTES_PROMPT`)
 *   **Kant:** Examines preconditions of understanding (categories, forms of intuition), distinguishes analytic/synthetic judgments, focuses on universalizability and duty (ethics).
-Heuristic: *Analyze underlying structure of arguments, consistency with universal principles, clarity of concepts.* (Uses `prompts/critique_kant.txt`)
+Heuristic: *Analyze underlying structure of arguments, consistency with universal principles, clarity of concepts.* (Defined as `CRITIQUE_KANT_PROMPT`)
 *   **Leibniz:** Focuses on the principle of sufficient reason, monadology, optimism (best possible world), and logical calculus.
-Heuristic: *Seek underlying reasons, analyze internal consistency and completeness, evaluate optimality of structure/argument.* (Uses `prompts/critique_leibniz.txt`)
+Heuristic: *Seek underlying reasons, analyze internal consistency and completeness, evaluate optimality of structure/argument.* (Defined as `CRITIQUE_LEIBNIZ_PROMPT`)
 *   **Popper:** Emphasizes falsifiability, critical rationalism, and the demarcation problem.
-Heuristic: *Assess claims for falsifiability, identify potential refutations, analyze clarity and testability.* (Uses `prompts/critique_popper.txt`)
+Heuristic: *Assess claims for falsifiability, identify potential refutations, analyze clarity and testability.* (Defined as `CRITIQUE_POPPER_PROMPT`)
 *   **Russell:** Focuses on logical atomism, analytic philosophy, clarity of language, and avoidance of paradox.
-Heuristic: *Analyze propositions into simplest components, evaluate linguistic precision, check for logical contradictions.* (Uses `prompts/critique_russell.txt`)
+Heuristic: *Analyze propositions into simplest components, evaluate linguistic precision, check for logical contradictions.* (Defined as `CRITIQUE_RUSSELL_PROMPT`)

 ### 6.2.
 Interaction Flow